-Thinking about moving to Chengdu?
+Thinking about moving to Chengdu in 2020?
 You’ve reached the right place.
 This QnA format blog post is an ultimate expanded guide based on my previous article, “expat life in Chengdu” (archived).

 Life in Chengdu